10 Future-Thinking Startups Fighting Climate Change

 IPCC Article Images.003.jpeg

-At Heirloom, CO2 emission reductions are achieved in a drastically different manner―through enhancing naturally occurring minerals that act as our planet’s best carbon sinks.
+At Heirloom, CO2 emission reductions are achieved differently―through enhancing naturally occurring minerals that act as our planet’s best carbon sinks.

 Challenge #2: Changing the Food Industry